sugarcoat/sugarcoat/README.md

 **Array with Negation Example**

-If you have a directory that contains multiple files you would like to use, but also contains a few files you would like to exclude, provide a negation pattern to exclude ignore specific files.
+If you have a directory that contains multiple files you would like to use, but also contains a few files you would like to exclude, provide a negation pattern to exclude specific files.

 ```js
 {